Xalalau/backdoor-shield/README.md

 ## !!
 WARNING !!

+>DO-NOT-USE this addon on a server with paid mods!!!!
+Many of them have DRM.
+In some cases they'll only be blocked, in others you may lose your license and you'll have to recover it by support!
+>
+>If you suspect that your free or downloaded addons are causing problems, run them with Backdoor Shield in a separate instance!
+After cleaning up, go back to your main server taking everything in order!
+>
+> I'm not responsible for any loss.
+This software is distributed under the MIT license.
+>
->Consider that this addon just gives you an extra layer of security!
+>Also, consider that this addon just gives you an extra layer of security!
 You'll be able to scan your files and avoid a series of unwanted executions with a basic real-time protection, but don't think that it'll get you out of all troubles!

 <br/>